morse-simulator/morse/doc/morse/user/others/human.rst

 ++++++++++++++++++++

-To add a human with the :doc:`MORSE Builder API <../../user/builder>`, you just need to instantiate the :py:class:`morse.builder.morsebuilder.Human` class.
+To add a human with the :doc:`MORSE Builder API <../../user/builder>`, you just need to instantiate the :py:class:`morse.builder.robots.human.Human` class.

 .. code-block:: python